BLUE HORIZON 1261

 "Hasn't there always been home software out there like you've mentioned?"

 "Yes," Durant admitted, "but this latest variety is especially well-designed and has gotten enough good press that it's gained an unusual amount of popularity.
-Unfortunately for me, this piece of programming can do everything as well as it claims."
+I’ve tested it out, and unfortunately for me, this piece of programming can do everything as well as it claims for home or business."

 Merlin raised an eyebrow and leaned forward to rest his arms upon the desk.
 "If this software is as good as you say, perhaps I should consider using it myself."
 The grizzly froze, sitting perfectly still, his breathing shallow, and he felt a cold shiver course its way down his spine.
 I've said too much, he thought to himself in alarm.

 When the wolf was sure he had the bear's full attention, he gave him a subtle wink and sat back in his chair.
 "However, I can't say I would trust all my finances to a computer routine.
-Too many things can go wrong.
-I think I would rather have someone like you handling my books."
+Too many things can go wrong; I think I would rather have someone with experience handling my books."

 Durant felt the blood rush back into his head and he almost felt light-headed from the slight scare the wolf had given him.
 He knew that the captain was simply toying with him, but the momentary fright had been real.